 This post about gluten-free restaurants in London contains affiliate links.
-I am updating this post as I eat my way through London June 3-July 13, 2018.
+I am updating this post as I eat my way through London from June 3-July 13, 2018.

 Last updated July 11, 2018